Tiger Barbs: Because Your Aquarium Wasn’t Chaotic Enough…

 Opens in a new tab.
 If you use this picture on your site make sure to link back to this page.

-An aggressive Tiger Barb will display by spreading its fins, nipping at other fish, and chasing after them.
-It is not uncommon for it to kill other species or another Tiger Barb in its group.
-An unusually bright display of their colors is a warning of their hostile intent.
+An aggressive Tiger Barb will display by spreading its fins, chase after and nip at other Tiger Barbs.
+An unusually bright display of their colors is a warning of their agressive intent.

 In this species of barb, males will always disturb the females and fight other males for higher positions within the group.